Danilol69/DataPackageSearcher/README.md

 # Discord Data Package Message Search

-A Python script that helps you search your messages in your Discord Data Package to find lost dms for example.
+A simple python script that helps you search your messages in your Discord Data Package to find lost dms.

 ## How it works